 We understand the problem -- you need to reverse the default module labels in your

 fCosmicExposureLabel = p.get<std::string>("CosmicExposureLabel", "ifdbspillinfo" ); // should be "exposure" fPOTSumLabel = p.get<std::string>("POTSumLabel" , "exposure" ); // should be "ifdbspillinfo"

-#10 Updated by Kyle Knoepfel almost 5 years ago
+#10 Updated by Kyle Knoepfel about 5 years ago

 Unfortunately, we do not have a

 Sub(Run)::getValidHandle function, which would provide the behavior you desire--i.e. if there is no match for the requested product, an exception is thrown.
 This looks to me like it would be straightforward to add, so feel free to add a feature request.
 There are experiments, however, that build